Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.0.05 =
+* Deprecated the option to disable CSS Grids in form layouts.
+* Fix: JavaScript validation was failing for many fields with custom patterns to validate because extra conflicting HTML was sometimes being added to the check.
+* Fix: Field dropdowns are now more accessible and it should be easier to delete and duplicate fields with a screen reader.
+* Fix: Updating form padding so forms with custom padding don't appear small in the back end.

 = 5.0.04 =
 * New: Custom HTML for errors is now also applied when validating with JavaScript.
 * New: Added a button to quickly save and reload after activating a new plugin from the settings page.